dzekelid/settings/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/settings/master/_listings/sendgrid/tracking-settings-open-patch.md
-- name: SendGrid Get User Settings Enforced Tls
+- name: SendGrid Patch User Settings Enforced Tls
-  description: "**This endpoint allows you to retrieve your current Enforced TLS settings.**\n\nThe
+  description: "**This endpoint allows you to update your current Enforced TLS settings.**\n\nThe
     Enforced TLS settings specify whether or not the recipient is required to support TLS or have a valid certificate.
 See the [SMTP Ports User Guide](https://sendgrid.com/docs/Classroom/Basics/Email_Infrastructure/smtp_ports.html) for more information on opportunistic TLS.\n\n**Note:** If either setting is enabled